k8redfern/cs2XX-ComputerArchitecture/site/topics/numbers/twos-complement.rst

 * Further, addition with negative numbers is still not perfect

-.. list-table:: Adding a negative binary number with ones complement
+.. list-table:: Adding a negative binary number with one's complement
     :widths: auto
     :align: center